-Also before you start, ensure you have enough branches.
-I ended up using more than I could have imagined so give your trees a good trimming!
-Also if you are building next to a fence (as I have done) ensure that you place a polythene sheet between the fence and the soil to avoid rotting of the fence.
+Before you start, ensure you have enough branches.
+And if you are building next to a fence (as I have done) ensure that you place a polythene sheet between the fence and the soil to avoid rotting of the fence.

-Bigger branches, measuring 100-150mm in diameter serves as posts.
+Bigger branches, measuring 100-150mm in diameter serve as posts.

 Continued Page 2…